Be Bold Blog

 The University of St. Thomas (UST) is Houston’s Catholic University, committed to the Catholic intellectual tradition and the dialogue between faith and reason.
 Our blog is dedicated to helping you explore your future career possibilities and how to make the most of your college experience.

 One important thing that aspiring students often don’t think to investigate is a school’s average class size or “student-to-faculty ratio.”
-Regardless of what major you choose, there are plenty of benefits to having smaller classes.
+Regardless of what major you choose, there are plenty of benefits of smaller classes.

-You may be wondering, “what is considered a small class size, anyway?”
-The answer depends on a few different factors, such as the size of the university – and the course level.
+Average class sizes can vary significantly based on the size and type of the university, in addition to the course level.
 Some universities make a distinction between lower- and upper-level courses, and some average it across all classes.
 For example, at a small-to-medium private liberal arts institution, a student-to-faculty ratio of 15 students (or fewer) to 1 instructor (or, in other words, “a 15:1 faculty-to-student ratio”) would be considered a small class.

-4 reasons to appreciate smaller class sizes in college
+4 reasons to seek out colleges with small class sizes

 We enlisted Ryan Konkright, Director of Undergraduate Admissions at the University of St. Thomas (UST), to help outline four of the many benefits of smaller class sizes during college.
 Read on to get his expert insight on the topic.